yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps_01.md

 You will need to make some edits to files before running these locally.
 In this task, you will confirm that the Docker infrastructure works locally.

 1. In your Labvm open file explorer,  navigate to `C:\Workspaces\lab\mcw-continuous-delivery-lab-files` to open your local GitHub repository.
-2. Replace `<yourgithubaccount>` value with your GitHub account name in the following files located in the root of your lab files repository.
+2. Replace `<yourgithubaccount>` value with your GitHub account name in the following files located at the root of your lab files repository.
 After updating save the files using CTRL+S.
     - `docker-compose.init.yml`
     - `docker-compose.yml`

    > **Note**: You should replace three instances of `<yourgithubaccount>` - one instance in `docker-compose.init.yml` and two instances in `docker-compose.yml`.

-   > **Note**: The `<yourgithubaccount>` value must be in **lowercase**, if your github account user name is in uppercase letters please change it to lowercase in Github.
+   > **Note**: The `<yourgithubaccount>` value must be in **lowercase**, if your GitHub account user name is in uppercase letters please change it to lowercase in Github.
 [Github Username Change](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-user-account/managing-user-account-settings/changing-your-github-username)

 3. Build and run the docker-compose YAML files edited in the previous step.